19 September 2023

 There are a few things you can do (other than applying early) to boost your chances of securing an investment banking internship.

-The first is to prepare yourself for an intensive interview process.
-This will either be conducted face-to-face, via video or a combination of both.
 Be ready to answer questions about your strengths and to really prove your passion for investment banking, rather than giving generic answers (or talking about how much you like money!).

 Watch the video below to hear YouTuber Afzal Hussein share his advice on answering common investment banking internship interview questions: